MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/mrtcore/images-tailored-for-scale-theme-contrast.md

 But there might be times when you want your app to override the system settings and be explicit about the language, scale, or other qualifier value to use when looking for a matching image to load.
 For example, you might want to control exactly when and which high contrast images are loaded.

-You can do that by constructing a new **ResourceContext** (instead of using the default one), overriding its values, and then using that context object in your [ResourceMap](/windows/windows-app-sdk/api/winrt/microsoft.windows.applicationmodel.resources.resourcemap) image lookups.
+You can do that by constructing a new **ResourceContext** (instead of using the default one), overriding its values, and then using that context object in your [ResourceMap](/windows/windows-app-sdk/api/winrt/microsoft.windows.applicationmodel.resources.resourcemap) image lookups with [GetValue](/windows/windows-app-sdk/api/winrt/microsoft.windows.applicationmodel.resources.resourcemap.getvalue) or [TryGetValue](/windows/windows-app-sdk/api/winrt/microsoft.windows.applicationmodel.resources.resourcemap.trygetvalue).

 ```csharp
 var resourceManager = new Microsoft.Windows.ApplicationModel.Resources.ResourceManager();